z1z0v1c/pwdmngr/README.md

 ## Description

-A simple password management tool written in the C programming language that uses an SQLite database to store data.
+A simple password management tool written in the C programming language.
+Stores data in an SQLite database.
+Runs on Linux.
-I decided to write it in C because I wanted to practice low-memory management to increase my skills.
+Written for learning purposes.

 Requires user registration and login.
 If the user provides incorrect credentials for login it'll be notified which one is incorrect.